-This dance performance, created and co-directed with Linda Austin, was based on a “forgetting” of Seijun Suzuki’s 1967 cult yakuza film, Branded to Kill.
-Themes, images and language emerged in our thinking through and half-remembering the freewheeling surrealism of the film.
+This dance performance, created and co-directed with Linda Austin, was based on a strategic “forgetting” of Seijun Suzuki’s 1967 cult yakuza film, Branded to Kill.
+Themes, images and language emerged in our thinking through , writing through, dancing through the freewheeling surrealism of the film.
 Against the back wall, projected fragments of video narrative and noir imagery flashed amidst the dancers.

 Choreography, including long “non-sequitur” movement sequences, interspersed with moments of dialogue, abstracted violence and shards of action.
 Along both sides of the stage, dancers silently mimicked and responded to movements behind semi-transparent black curtains.
-Mounted on the ceiling, a television monitor played a continuous hour-long action by Kaj-Anne Pepper (coming slowly unravelled in an all white “weatherbox”).
-Halfway through the show the TV was slowly pulled along a rail to the rear of the stage.
-An extremely ambiguous narrative included slow-motion mock battles, chanted syllables and swung lightbulbs.
+Mounted on the ceiling, a television monitor played a continuous hour-long action by Kaj-Anne Pepper (coming slowly unraveled in an all white “weatherbox”).
+An ambiguous narrative included slow-motion mock battles, chanted syllables and swung lightbulbs.

 Much of my original score can be heard on the album Knives.

 Co-written and directed by Linda Austin & Seth Nehil